All about Hybrid Cloud Trends

 Very few organizations solely use a private or public cloud and in reality, they have workloads in each.
 Any substantial use of a hybrid cloud can benefit from having an optimized network connection to the cloud.
 A market of interconnection providers has expanded rapidly in recent years to support this.
 Companies like Equinix, Digital Realty and QTS offer managed and co-location services that have direct connections to the public cloud, including AWS, Microsoft, Google or many others.
 As hybrid cloud computing becomes the norm in 2018 and beyond, establishing, managing and optimizing these connections will be a priority.

 As business units increasingly consider cloud-based alternatives such as Software-as-a-Service (SaaS) and Infrastructure-as-a-Service (IaaS), the landscape is changing for IT.
-Cloud is forcing IT’s evolution from that of service provider to that of service broker.
-Given the choice of managing around cloud technologies or addressing them, IT should embrace cloud options by implementing an efficient and effective hybrid cloud strategy.
+Cloud is forcing IT’s evolution from that of the service provider to that of service broker.
+Given the choice of managing cloud technologies or addressing them, IT should embrace cloud options by implementing an efficient and effective hybrid cloud strategy.

 Big Data, Internet of Things, and the Mobile Cloud: